31 Oct Disrupting Gender Inequality in Call Centers

 - Making set guidelines for grading calls not affected by gender

-- Creating paths of upward mobility for female agents; Valuing the experience of those who have the most contact with the customer base
+- Creating great company culture with paths of upward mobility for female agents; Valuing agent experience as they have the most contact with the customer base

 - Setting guidelines for appropriate conduct and channels of communication to address problems quickly